 EZProxy is a snippet of code that can be added to the URLs of library-subscribed online resources to create links that work on and off campus:

-When you copy the EZProxy snippet and add it to the beginning of any URL within a database, this IU Bloomington-specific link will trigger authentication either through directing you to log in through IU Login or by recognizing that you're using an IU VPN.
-Once you've authenticated with IU, you can access library-subscribed full-text resources off campus within the databse.
+When you copy the EZProxy snippet and add it to the beginning of any URL within a database, this IU Bloomington-specific link will trigger authentication by directing you to log in through IU Login.
+Once you've authenticated with IU, you can access library-subscribed full-text resources off campus within the database.

 Tips & Tools for Using EZProxy

 Use the IU Bloomington EZProxy bookmarklet when you are on a website where there is a paywall and you are being asked to pay to access full text.
 After selecting the bookmarklet and logging in through IU Login, you will gain full-text access if IU Bloomington has a subscription.
 But if IU Bloomington does not subscribe to the resource, the page will refresh without any changes or it may take you an error page.

 The bookmarklet needs to be added as a bookmark to your browser.
 Follow the installation steps below based on the browser you're using.
 Once added, the next time you find yourself being asked to purchase an article, select the bookmark in your browser's toolbar/Favorites to see if IU Bloomington provides full text access.